NN-Project-1/dis-Vector-Embedding/README.md

-## DIS-Vector - An Effective Low-Resource, Zero-Shot Approach for Controllable, End-to-End Voice Conversion and Cloning🎤✨
+## DIS-Vector - An Effective Low-Resource, Zero-Shot Approach for Controllable, End-to-End Voice Conversion and Cloning 🎤✨

 Welcome to the DIS-Vector project!
 This repository presents an advanced low-resource, zero-shot voice conversion and cloning model that leverages disentangled embeddings, clustering techniques, and language-based similarity matching to achieve highly natural and controllable voice synthesis.